polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/default-plugins.md

 }
 ```

-## Logger
+### Logger
-The Logger plugin enables logging inside wrapper which can be useful for debugging.
+The Logger plugin enables logging in a Wasm wrapper, which can be useful for debugging.

 In our `./src/schema.graphql file`, import the Logger module into your wrapper: